geoand/centos-ansible-ocp/README.md

 ansible-playbook -i inventory playbook/install-package.yaml -e openshift_node=masters
 ```

-Remark : As rpms packages could be not be uploaded yum correctly the first time, then re-execute the command !
+Remark : As rpms packages could be not be uploaded correctly the first time, then re-execute the command !

 - Create OpenShift cluster
 ```bash